Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-82-moving-forward.md

 The simulation ended, and for the first time in *years,* Daar felt fully, happily, *gloriously* exercised, right to the core of his being. *Shit,* he’d needed this!
 He looked up at the scorecard floating in the room.
 He’d broken ten thousand.
 That was good!
 Wasn’t it?
 It sounded good.

-Real-life killing on *that* scale would be...well, him during the War.
+Real-life killing on *that* scale would be... well, him during the War.
 Damn.

 Anyway.